$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Results

 \subsection{Basic Properties \& Single-Ion Physics}

 In Fig.~\ref{fig:Single_Ion}(b) we present the uniform magnetic susceptibility of \dmnrc along the principal crystallographic axes.
 For $\mathbf{H \parallel c}$ we observe a linear Curie-Weiss behavior up to room temperature in the inverse susceptibility, whereas for in-plane fields, $\chi_{ab}^{-1}(T)$ exhibits a strong non-linear bending, indicative of crystal-field effects.
 The data exhibit a pronounced easy-axis anisotropy, reaching $\chi_c / \chi_{ab} \sim 2.3$ in the low-temperature limit.
-A simple Curie-Weiss analysis in the range $10-40$ K results in an average Weiss temperature of $\theta_{\rm CW} \approx -3.8$ K (see Table~\ref{table:Curie} for details), indicative of moderate antiferromagnetic interactions.
-The single-ion anisotropy is also reflected in the effective moments $\mu_{\rm eff} = g \sqrt{S(S+1)} \mu_{\rm B}$.
-These point to anisotropic $S_{\rm eff} = 1/2$ degrees of freedom with $g_c / g_{ab} \sim 1.6$, typical for systems with an unquenched orbital contribution.
+This is likewise reflected in the effective moments $\mu_{\rm eff} = g \sqrt{S(S+1)} \mu_{\rm B}$, pointing to anisotropic $S_{\rm eff} = 1/2$ degrees of freedom with $g_c / g_{ab} \sim 1.6$, typical for systems with an unquenched orbital contribution.
+A simple Curie-Weiss analysis in the range $10-40$~K results in an average Weiss temperature of $\theta_{\rm CW} \approx -3.8$~K (see Table~\ref{table:Curie} for details), indicative of moderate antiferromagnetic interactions.
+Note the limited fitting range (chosen empirically to remain below the temperature at which curvature in $\chi_{ab}^{-1}$ becomes apparent), which permits only a rough estimate of $\theta_{\rm CW}$ and highlights the need for a comprehensive treatment of the single-ion physics (see below).
 Magnetometry data on the same sample [see Fig.~\ref{fig:Single_Ion}(c)] begin to show significant deviations from a non-interacting Brillouin function below $\lesssim 10$~K, consistent with an onset of short-range spin correlations.

 More precise $g$-factor values are obtained from electron spin resonance (ESR) measurements.
 For both longitudinal and transverse field geometries, we observe a single resonance line at $T=1.5$~K, as illustrated in Fig.~\ref{fig:ESR} - a rare example of resonance in a strongly correlated system of Ru$^{3+}$ magnetic ions~\cite{ponomaryov_PRL_NatureMagExc2013}.
 The frequency-field dependence is linear, suggesting simple Larmor precession at these temperatures.
 Fits to $h \nu = g\mu_{\rm B} \mu_0 H$ yield $g_{ab} = 1.53(1)$ and $g_c = 2.69(1)$, nicely matching our estimates from susceptibility.
-We detect no apparent change in $g$-factors with temperature \cite{supplement}.
+We detect no apparent temperature dependence of the $g$-factors, as confirmed by ESR data up to $T \sim 90$~K (see Supplemental Material \hyperlinkcite{supplement}{S6}).
+Likewise, the spin gap in the field-polarized regime - extracted from heat capacity and inelastic neutron scattering - agrees well with $g_c$ down to dilution temperatures (see below).